facundobatista/dsaf/remex/README.md

 In each case the framework will also log internally what happened.

 Note that if any problem is found in a "normal operation" while the device is connected to the Management Node, the device will be in Regular Mode and will just inform the failures to the Management Node.

-## TODO

-- support sending back new software; the device should get it, save it, import it, run "run()" inside
-    - set code
-    - get code
-- the device should heartbeat to the server
-    - send health
-    - if connection breaks, starts to loop to reconnet